istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

-To create a mesh federation, configure traffic control for [ingress](/docs/tasks/traffic-management/ingress/) and [egress](/docs/tasks/traffic-management/egress/) traffic in your service meshes and specify which services you expose in one mesh and consume in other meshes.
+To create a mesh federation, configure traffic control for [ingress](/docs/tasks/traffic-management/ingress/) and [egress](/docs/tasks/traffic-management/egress/) traffic in your service meshes and specify which services to expose in one mesh and which to consume in the other meshes.